 Please contact us by telephone or e-mail if you would like to sell or bid for objects at auction or have your works of art and design objects estimated by our experts free of charge and without obligation.

-In July, we will be auctioning Art Nouveau and Art Deco, international Design, as well as Art Jewelry and Jewels.
+In October, we will be auctioning International Design, Murano Glass and Modern Art.
 We look forward to your consignments!

 Take the opportunity to meet our experts in person.
 We regularly organize valuation days at our premises in Dusseldorf and Munich.